mail-to-nostr/mail-to-nostr/README.md

 ## Open Sourcing

-I am thinking about open sourcing the base functions of the gateway.
+We are thinking about open sourcing the base functions of the gateway.
 But as always, limit time, limit resources.

+## Free of charges

+For now using the service is free of charges.
+But it is not guaranteed, that it always stays this way.
+As there

 # Privacy

 Is it save and private to use?
 Not much more save and private then other services in the web.
-We are not reading or saving any data but theoretically We could, of course.
+We are not reading or saving any data but theoretically we could, of course.
 So don't use it for any conversation where you really want to be private.

 And again for the nation states: WE ARE NOT SAVING ANY DATA.
 So don't bother us with requests.